piusnmuhumuza/paakasa/paakasa-readme.md

 * Data was uploaded successfully(107 rows) and confirmed by running sql query <em>SELECT * FROM TblPaakasa;</em>.

+#### Normalization and Denormalization

+As per tutorial, the imported data is denormalized, thus the need for, Data Normalization

+Normalization involves organizing data based on assigned attributes as a part of a larger data model.
+The main objective of database normalization is to eliminate redundant data, minimize data modification errors, and simplify the query process.

+After Normalizing the table, The table was sub-divided into the following entities

+* Customers
+* Categories
+* Suppliers
+* Products
+* Orders
+* Employees

 ### Conclusion

 As part of my learning i forked the original project to [my account](https://github.com/piusnmuhumuza/Database-Design) for learning purposes, backup and easy follow-up purposes.